vitessio/website/content/en/docs/21.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 vtctldclient --server=<vtctld_host>:<vtctld_port> BackupShard [--allow_primary=false] [--upgrade-safe=false] <keyspace/shard>
 ```

-## Create an incremental backup with vtctl
+## Create an Incremental Backup with vtctl

 An incremental backup requires additional information: the point from which to start the backup.
 An incremental backup is taken by supplying `--incremental-from-pos` to the `Backup` or `BackupShard` command.
 The argument may either indicate: